mikejseay/portfolio-minimal/content/articles/db-detective-discogs/index.md

 ### Building a map of stylistic space

 While the previous analysis was interesting, I wasn't satisfied.
 One of the coolest things about musical styles is their interconnectedness.
-As a style flourishes, individuals working within the style innovate new sub-styles, which go on to spawn their own sub-styles, forming a 'family tree' of music.
+As a style flourishes, individuals working within the style innovate new sub-styles, which go on to spawn their own sub-styles, forming a "family tree" of music.
 I wanted to find a way to visualize this fact using the Discogs database.
 From an analytical perspective, this turned out to be tricky, but the final result was beautiful.

 To visualize the interconnectedness of genres and styles, I focused on the concept of co-occurrence.
 You see, releases submitted to Discogs are required to be tagged with at least one genre and style, but many releases are tagged with multiple genres and styles.
 If one release is tagged with two different styles – say, Psychedelic Rock and Prog Rock – it probably means the two styles are related in some way.
 And by knowing how related each pair of genres or each pair of styles was, I could begin to build a map of stylistic space in music.